qbrilliance/qristal-core/examples/README.md

 ```
 ./qbsdkcli -q2 --random=2
 ```
 which will run a random circuit on 2 qubits, with gate depth of 2.
-Further details can be found <a href="cli.html">here</a> if viewing the html docs (or in <a href="cpp/qbsdkcli/README.md">examples/cpp/qbsdkcli/README.md</a> if viewing this document as markdown).
+Further details can be found <a href="cli.html">here</a>.
+%Special note only for markdown readers: see <a href="cpp/qbsdkcli/README.md">examples/cpp/qbsdkcli/README.md</a> instead for further details.

 `noise_model`